21-Mile House: History

 The route between downtown San Jose and Gilroy featured several stagecoach stops, and among them was the 21-Mile House.
 In the period from 1860 to 1882, the 12-Mile House was located in the Burnett Township, which is now part of Coyote, California.
 The township was named after the first elected Governor of California, Peter H. Burnett.
-The 12-Mile House played a role in the operations the of the Southern Pacific Railroad.
+The 12-Mile House played a role in the operations of the Southern Pacific Railroad.
 It was the first frame building constructed in the township, initially serving as a two-story residence 20 ft by 25 ft, built in 1852 by William Host, beneath the Vásquez oak tree.
 In November 1852. the property changed hands, with William Tennant (1830–1885) becoming the new owner.
 Tennant, who was originally a piano tuner, and his family, originating from County Wexford, Ireland, took on the roles of owner and operator of the establishment.
 The house was destroyed by fire in 1853 but was reconstructed as a two-story structure measuring 22 ft by 36 ft, featuring two wings of dimensions, 18 ft by 20 ft and 16 ft by 18 ft.
 The house was commonly known as "Tennant Station" during his ownership as it became a stop for the Butterfiled Overland Stage in 1860.
 Additionally, in 1879, Tennant held the position of the town's postmaster that was established at the "21-Mile House" tavern on April 5, 1871.
 Tennant continued to serve the stage drivers and travelers until his death on June 22, 1885.

 In 1915, D. Y. Jones purchased the property, demolished the existing building, and erected a modern house in its stead.
 Some of the lumber salvaged from the old tavern was repurposed in the construction of the new structure.
 In later years, the 21-Mile house was initially owned by the Casella family and subsequently by Lewis E. Downer from 1920 to 1936.
 Downer changed it to the 21 Mile Service Station, which kept the 21-Mile name alive.
 From 1936 to 1976, the 21 Mile House became a fruit stand, which was owned and operated by several different families.
 The rerouting of Highway 101 in 1972 led to a decline in business, resulting in the closure of the establishment.
 Subsequently, the Kant Group took on the task of developing a shopping center and establishing a park around the remaining oak trees.
 Today, this location is known as the Vineyard Town Center.